 If you experience severe symptoms and need intensive, often inpatient care.
 Others may use some outpatient treatments but never need hospitalization or emergency care.

-Here at We Level Up Treatment Facility, we provide proper care with our round the clock physicians available to help you cope and be successful with your recovery.
+Here at We Level Up Treatment Facility, we provide proper care with our round-the-clock physicians available to help you cope and be successful with your recovery.
 Reclaim your life, call us to speak with one of our treatment specialists.
-Our counselors know what you are going through and will answer any of your questions.
+Our specialists know what you are going through and will answer any of your questions.

 Your call is private and confidential and there is never any obligation.